Cameroon opposition leader Maurice Kamto, supporters freed from prison | DW | 05.10.2019

 On Saturday, Biya's aides said he was determined to find "ways and means to resolve peaceably the crises and conflicts confronting our country."

-The 65-year-old Kamto has previously worked as head of the UN International Law Commission and also served as his country's legal representative at the International Court of Justice.
+The 65-year-old Kamto has worked as head of the UN International Law Commission and as his country's legal representative at the International Court of Justice.

 dj/cmk (AFP, AP, dpa)